php-dev-br/laravel-doc-pt-br/horizon.md

 ## Introduction

-> [!NOTE]
+> **Note**
 > Before digging into Laravel Horizon, you should familiarize yourself with
 > Laravel's base [queue services](queues.md).
-Horizon augments
+Horizon augments Laravel's queue
-> Laravel's queue with additional features that may be confusing if you are not
+> with additional features that may be confusing if you are not already familiar
-> already familiar with the basic queue features offered by Laravel.
+> with the basic queue features offered by Laravel.

 [Laravel Horizon](https://github.com/laravel/horizon) provides a beautiful dashboard and code-driven configuration for your Laravel powered [Redis queues](queues.md).
 Horizon allows you to easily monitor key metrics of your queue system such as job throughput, runtime, and job failures.

 When using Horizon, all of your queue worker configuration is stored in a single, simple configuration file.
 By defining your application's worker